210823-java-msa-wvu/sherron_evans_p0/README.md

 -Log in to an existing account

 **Customers can**:
---Register for a user account
+-Register for a user account

--Create a checking or savings account -Deposit/withdraw into/from an account
+-Create a checking or savings account

+-Deposit/withdraw into/from an account

 -Apply for a loan

 **Employee can**: